-When your engine is cold, the coolant level should be at the FULL COLD mark.
+The vehicle must be on a level surface.
+When your engine is cold, the coolant level should be at the FULL COLD mark or slightly higher.

-If the light comes on, it means you're low on engine coolant.
+If the low coolant light comes on and stays on, it means you're low on engine coolant.